Skip to main content

 A lease clause that reads "Tenant shall pay its proportionate share of Operating Expenses, excluding capital expenditures with a useful life in excess of five years" requires legal and business judgment to apply.
 What counts as a capital expenditure?
 Who determines useful life?
 Does a roof repair with a 7-year useful life qualify as recoverable?

 AI can extract that clause from the lease document.
 It should not decide what it means.
 Lease interpretation involves context, precedent, negotiation history, and sometimes litigation risk assessment.
-These are human decisions.
+These are human calls.

 3. Sign-Off Authority